We hope you all had a lovely Thanksgiving holiday! This newsletter will be slightly shorter than usual.

 Amazon introduces president’s statements as evidence of claimed bias in JEDI bid

-Remember when we told you that Amazon planned to challenge the Pentagon’s decision to award a $10 billion cloud-computing contract to Amazon for the Joint Enterprise Defense Infrastructure, or JEDI, project?
+Remember when we told you that Amazon planned to challenge the Pentagon’s decision to award a $10 billion cloud-computing contract to Microsoft for the Joint Enterprise Defense Infrastructure, or JEDI, project?
 Well, on Nov.
 23, the Washington Post reported that Amazon “for the first time” directly linked President Trump’s comments about Amazon and Amazon’s founder, Jeff Bezos, to the failed bid for the contract.
 Bezos owns the Post, and both he and the paper have been frequent targets of presidential criticism.

 The company notified the U.S. Court of Federal Claims that it plans to use four videos as exhibits, which Amazon claims show improper bias.